cyevgeniy/evg.moe/content/js/ts-discr-unions/index.md

 ```

 The problem here is that we didn't check for errors
-when we retrieved user from our storage.
+when we retrieve user from our storage.
 Moreover, TS compiler **don't actually care**.

 Ideally, `printUserInfo` should handle possible errors: